Robust Dialogue State Tracking with Weak Supervision and Sparse Data: Experimental Results

 We experienced that traditional SVD leads to performance gains on sim-M, but not on any of the other tested datasets, confirming~\citet{heck-etal-2020-trippy}.
-In contrast, token dropout improved the JGA for sim-M/R considerably.
+In contrast, token noising improved the JGA for sim-M/R considerably.
 Note that in Table~\ref{tab:results1}, the TripPy baseline for sim-M already uses SVD.
-On MultiWOZ 2.1, we observed minor improvements in conjunction with value matching.
+On MultiWOZ 2.1, we observed minor improvements.
 As with SVD, WOZ 2.0 remained unaffected.
 The ontology for WOZ 2.0 is rather limited and remains the same for training and testing.
 This is not the case for the other datasets, where values occur during testing that were never seen during training.
-We will discuss these out-of-ontology cases in Section~\ref{sec:experiments:ssec:oov}.
-By all appearences, presenting the model with a more diverse set of dropped-out training examples helps generalisation more than using a single placeholder token.
+By all appearances, presenting the model with a more diverse set of dropped-out training examples helps generalisation more than using a single placeholder token.
+This seems especially true when there are only few value candidates per slot, and few training samples to learn from.
+A particularly exemplaric case is found in the sim-M dataset.
+Without token noising, trained models regularly end up interpreting the value ``last christmas'' as \textit{movie-date} rather than \textit{movie-name}, based on its semantic similarity to dates.
+Token noising on the other hand forces the model to put more emphasis on context rather than token identities, which effectively removes the occurrence of this error.

 \paragraph{Impact of History Dropout}